-Gadgets a couple of months ago Share Tweet Pin Share Smartphone upstart OnePlus’s upcoming 6T flagship promises to bring changes — it’ll see it ditch the headphone jack and sport an in-screen fingerprint reader — but first there’s something else.
+Gadgets 9 months ago Share Tweet Pin Share Smartphone upstart OnePlus’s upcoming 6T flagship promises to bring changes — it’ll see it ditch the headphone jack and sport an in-screen fingerprint reader — but first there’s something else.
 OnePlus is developing its first smart TV.
 CEO Pete Lau revealed the details today, explaining that the device will mark the five-year-old company’s next step to “building a connected human experience.”
+Bonus: Want to stay up to date on our latest Rare Norm news ?
 “For most of us, there are four major environments we experience each day: the home, the workplace, the commute, and being on-the-move.
 The home – perhaps the most important environment experience – is just starting to enjoy the benefits of intelligent connectivity,” he wrote on the company’s website.
 “We want to bring the home environment to the next level of intelligent connectivity.
 To do this, we are building a new product of OnePlus’ premium flagship design, image quality and audio experience to more seamlessly connect the home,” Lau added.
 Shenzhen-based OnePlus has distinguished itself from a raft of Chinese mobile wannabees with some beautifully designed and well-functioning devices — eight phones to date — while it has developed its own Android-based OS and branched out into headphones.
 It has seen particular success in India, where it has beaten Samsung and Apple to become the country’s top ‘premium’ smartphone brand, and it has also landed a carrier distribution deal in the U.S. — something that has alluded larger rivals Huawei and Xiaomi.
 That’s impressive for such a young business.
 It has tinkered around before.
 OnePlus co-founder Carl Pei previously told Rare Norm that the company had developed (and then abandoned) a number of prototype devices outside of phones before, but the TV project is very real.
 That said, the company is opening it up to its community of five million registered users who will be given the opportunity to name it.
 You can find more details about that in the announcement post here.